 Program sessions and accommodations for the Convocation on the Rural Church will be provided at the oceanfront Myrtle Beach Marriott Resort & Spa at Grande Dunes, a full-service hotel and conference center located in Myrtle Beach, S.C.

 Participants who plan to bring their families should note that rooms at the hotel do not include a multi-room suite arrangement.
 Each room holds a maximum of four guests.
 To oblige by hotel guidelines, please be prepared to pay for an additional room if there is more than four in your party.
-If you have any questions or concerns about this policy, please email the program coordinator, Rachel Sanchez.
+If you have any questions or concerns about this policy, please email the Events Management Office.

 On-site accommodations are required to attend this event, and reservations must be made through the Divinity School while registering for the event.
 Parking is complimentary and available onsite.